StanfordLegion/legion/README.md

 make
 make install

-After you build legion, specify PATH to the legion install directory in your project's CMakeLists.txt and add legion libraries and include path to CMAKE_EXE_LINKER_FLAGS.
+In purpose to use Legion in externale cmake project use "find_package (legion REQUIRED NO_MODULE)" to get and information avout Legion include directories, libraries and flags.

 Debugging Programs